yewanghub/yewanghub.github.io/index.md

 ## 👋 Welcome

 <p style="font-size: 1rem;">
 Hello!
-I'm Ye Wang, a Master by Research student in the AIAI Lab, School of Informatics, and a research affiliate at the Edinburgh Center for Financial Innovation, University of Edinburgh.
+I'm Ye Wang, a Master by Research student，supervised by Dr. Fengxiang He and co-supervised by Dr. Gbenga Ibikunle in the AIAI Lab, School of Informatics, and a research affiliate at the Edinburgh Center for Financial Innovation, University of Edinburgh.
 My research interests lie in Generative AI, Decentralised Learning, Game Theory, and Finance.
 I strive to explore the full journey — from the birth of ideas to their real world impact.
 </p>
 ---